Painting: Digital painting

+Other media

+Bodily fluids have been used as painting media.
+Andy Warhol produced his Oxidization series by covering canvases with metallic paint and having his assistants and friends urinate on the still-wet paint.
+Blood from menstrual periods has been used to paint images.
+Sarah Maple, a contemporary artist, has used her menstrual blood to create portraits to help erase the taboo covering the topic of periods.

 Painting styles

 Style is used in two senses: It can refer to the distinctive visual elements, techniques, and methods that typify an individual artist's work.
 It can also refer to the movement or school that an artist is associated with.
 This can stem from an actual group that the artist was consciously involved with or it can be a category in which art historians have placed the painter.
 The word 'style' in the latter sense has fallen out of favor in academic discussions about contemporary painting, though it continues to be used in popular contexts.
 Such movements or classifications include the following:

 Western

 Modernism

 Modernism describes both a set of cultural tendencies and an array of associated cultural movements, originally arising from wide-scale and far-reaching changes to Western society in the late 19th century and early 20th century.
 Modernism was a revolt against the conservative values of realism.
 The term encompasses the activities and output of those who felt the "traditional" forms of art, architecture, literature, religious faith, social organization, and daily life were becoming outdated in the new economic, social, and political conditions of an emerging fully industrialized world.
 A salient characteristic of modernism is self-consciousness.
 This often led to experiments with form, and work that draws attention to the processes and materials used (and to the further tendency of abstraction).